LAST REVIEWED Apr 23 2020 16 MIN READ

 4. Make your annual expense ratio more predictable

-Instead of having of tracking so many 401(k), choose a plan administrator that offers an all-in fee that covers all fees.
+Instead of tracking so many 401(k) fees, choose a plan administrator that offers an all-in fee that covers all fees.
 Human Interest charges plan holders 0.50% of account balance, including fiduciary, custodial, and advisory fees.

-Through Human Interest, you can effectively invest in Vanguard Admiral class index funds, with annual expense ratios as low as 0.05% such as the Vanguard Total Stock Market Index Admiral (VTSAX) and the Vanguard 500 Index Admiral (VFIAX), without the $10,000 minimum investment requirement.
-By switching your 401(k) to Human Interest, you could have a clear 401(k) bill as low as 0.55% of account balance per month.
+Through Human Interest, you can effectively invest in Vanguard Funds in the Admiral share class, with annual expense ratios as low as 0.05% such as the Vanguard Total Stock Market Index Admiral (VTSAX) and the Vanguard 500 Index Admiral (VFIAX), without the $10,000 minimum investment requirement.
+By switching your 401(k) to Human Interest, you could have a clear 401(k) bill as low as 0.55% of the account balance per month.

 5. Avoid a forced rollover to an IRA

 Don’t let all your hard work go to waste by forgetting to tell your employer what to do with your 401(k) once you part ways with the company!
 According to a Plan Sponsor Council of America survey, 57% of 401(k) plans with balances between $1,000 and $5,000 are forcefully transferred to an IRA of the plan’s choosing when the owner doesn’t indicate what to do after separation from employment.

 In 2014, the U.S. Government Accountability Office (GAO) reported that high annual fees and annual returns as low as 0.01% can turn a forced-transfer IRA with a low balance to zero within 30 years.